Skip to main content

 Poor lighting and inadequate handrails to grab onto add to the risks dockside workers face.
 As discussed, the trailer should be well-lit before anyone is allowed inside.
 Falling merchandise and loose or shifted loads can easily fall onto a worker, causing a crush injury or death.
 And a lift driver could run a worker over without proper lighting.

-• Sometimes failure to have:
+• Sometimes, failure to have:

-Guardrails at areas people fall can magnify the number of accidents.
+Guardrails at areas where people fall can magnify the number of accidents.
 Even when the dock edges are marked clearly with caution symbols, the only way to go is down.

 3. Dock Separation, Trailer Creep, Trailer Pop Up & Early Departure Injuries

-Dangerous loading dock separation happens in many ways.
+Dangerous loading dock separation can happen in many ways.
 As noted above, “early departure” and “trailer creep” can kill or maim.
 We rank it as number two in causes of severe injury and death for our substantial warehouse injury case intake handlers.
 The mechanism of injury involves a truck leaving the dock prematurely.
-The resulting void created can pull the ramp out from under a worker or forklift operator.
+The resulting void can pull the ramp out from under a worker or forklift operator.

 • Trailer Creep, also known as dock walk, happens from the repeated impact lift trucks driving in and out of the trailer.
 Because of this, the container will edge (“creep”) away from the dock.
 Wheel chocks may not do the job of stopping creep because Chocks can slip, get misplaced, or be pushed or pulled out of the way.
 Also, they require a fallible human to put them in place.
 And the result can be arguing who is at fault, the dock or the trucker.

 • Early Departure or Aggressive pullout happens when a truck driver mistakenly drives away while a lift truck enters, leaves, or is still inside the trailer.
 Sometimes, even when proper anchors and strapping tie the container to the dock, big rigs can again creep, especially in wet conditions.
 As noted, trailer creep can happen when the rig is started early or not turned off during docking.
 And even if the rig is flush with the bay, the trailer must be LEVEL with the loading platform.
 Because of this, a dock leveler is used to position the trailer.
-But a raised ridge or gap separation can be created if not perfect.
+However, a raised ridge or gap separation can be created if it is not perfect.
 Research showed that a lift truck experiences significant jarring as it encounters bumps and gaps found on standard dock levelers during the loading and unloading.
 Subsequent Rite-Hite studies prove that dock shock remains a substantial source of deep, repetitive vibration.

 • Dock Shock and Trailer Drop are terms coined by the Rite-Hite company.
 They are defined as unsafe situations during the loading or unloading of semi-trailer trucks.
 (1) Dock shock is the jarring and jolting that occurs when a lift truck crosses between the warehouse floor and the trailer bed with different surfaces, like a stand-up walkie or a forklift.
 These surfaces may include concrete, wood, and metal, all relying on a ridged, metal bridge ramp or lift to get in and out of the trailer.
 Even though the dock is level, the vibrations can shake the snug fit away, causing someone or something to fall over.
 (2) Trailer drop is defined as the vertical trailer bed movement or “drop” that happens naturally as weight is removed from the trailer.
 Don’t forget that a forklift can weigh as many as three cars!
 Typically, the trailer suspension and heavy shocks can handle it.
 But as workers and machines go in and out, the metal ramps can jostle about and rattle themselves loose.
 And that can trap a foot or a toe.
 Also, the bumping actions can lead to chronic vibration-related injuries and possibly disc burst fracture injuries to the neck and spinal column.